apache/infrastructure-website/content/pages/services.md

   - [Virtual machine policy](vm-policy.html)
   - [Process for requesting a vm](vm-for-project.html)

+<h3>Use of nightlies.a.o</h3>

+nightlies, as implied by its name, is designed as a 'short term' storage solution.
+See the [nightlies use policy](nightlies.html).

 <h3 id="voting">Online voting<a class="headerlink" href="#voting" title="Permanent link">&para;</a></h3>

 Projects can use the <a href="https://steve.apache.org" target="_blank">Apache STeVe</a> voting system instance (offline when not in use).
 The tool name refers to the <a href="https://en.wikipedia.org/wiki/Single_transferable_vote" target="_blank">single transferable vote</a> system that is one of its voting options.
 Open a Jira ticket for Infra to provide assistance in preparing STeVe for your project's use.